DaniFoldi/ProtoGUI/README.md

     whitelistServers: # default: [*]; the commands will only work on the servers specified below.
 NOTE: omit or set the first element to `*` to enable on all servers
       - server1
       - server2
     blacklistServers: # default: []; the commands will not work on the servers specified below.
-NOTE: overrides whitelisted servers.
+NOTE: overrides whitelisted servers
       - server3
       - server4
     placeholdersTarget: true # default: false; if the placeholders should target the {target} or the {player}.
 NOTE: only works with requireOnlineTarget: true